-These features are included in the Interface tab of the Vivado Customize IP IDE (Figure 4-1).
+This feature is included in the Interface tab of the Customize IP in the Vivado IDE (Figure 4-1):

 Physical Interface

 Four physical interface types are available for the core:

 - GMII.
 The Gigabit Media Independent Interface (GMII) is defined by the IEEE802.3 specification; it can provide support for Ethernet operation at 10 Mb/s, 100 Mb/s, and 1 Gb/s speeds. - MII.
 The Media Independent Interface (MII) is defined by the IEEE802.3 specification; it can provide support for Ethernet operation at 10 Mb/s and 100 Mb/s speeds. - RGMII.
 The Reduced Gigabit Media Independent Interface (RGMII) is, effectively, a Double Data Rate version of GMII; it can provide support for Ethernet operation at 10 Mb/s, 100 Mb/s, and 1 Gb/s speeds. - Internal.
 The core is generated with no physical interface ready for connection to an internal PHY such as the Ethernet 1000BASE-X PCS/PMA or SGMII LogiCORE.